1. We asked 200 pharma leaders about AI

 - Change management and stakeholder buy-in (26.7%) —AI often requires new ways of working that meet resistance

-- Integration with legacy systems (24.3%) — existing infrastructures can’t always support AI workflows or the integration of advanced AI algorithms for optimization
+- Integration with legacy systems (24.3%) — sometimes, old systems can’t handle AI workflows.
+This makes it hard to use advanced AI algorithms for optimization.

 - Undefined processes and governance — without clear SOPs, pilots don’t turn into scalable programs

-- Technical and optimization challenges — robust AI systems are needed to ensure transparency, fairness, and explainability, especially as complexity increases
+- Technical and optimization challenges — need strong AI systems to ensure transparency, fairness, and explainability.
+This is crucial as complexity grows.

 This explains why AI readiness and AI maturity are so closely connected.
-Companies with leadership support, strong data governance, and defined AI procedures are significantly more likely to move beyond pilots and achieve measurable business outcomes.
+Companies with leadership support, good data governance, and clear AI procedures are more likely to move past pilots.
+They can achieve real business results.

 Early-stage companies struggle most with talent.
-Mature organizations, meanwhile, face more technical and optimization challenges, like integrating AI into existing systems or finding specialized vendors for complex tasks.
+Mature organizations face technical and optimization challenges.
+They must integrate AI into their current systems.
+They also need to find specialized vendors for complex tasks.

 - Planning stage — 75% cite lack of talent as a top barrier